ajshort/vscode-latex-preview/README.md

 * **LaTeX: Show Preview to Side** Opens a preview in a column alongside the current document.
 * **LaTeX: Show in Preview** Jumps to the current cursor position in the preview document.
 * **LaTeX: Show Source** Shows the source document for the current preview.

+## Configuration

+* `latex-preview.command`:  The compile command to use (e.g. "pdflatex", "xelatex").
+Defaults to "pdflatex".